nextjournal/garden-id/README.md

 # nextjournal.garden-id

-Provides helpers to work with the clerk.garden OpenID Connect provider.
+Provides helpers to work with the application.garden OpenID Connect provider.
 Wrap your Ring app using `(garden-id/wrap-auth <app>)`, and ensure you also use `ring.middleware.session/wrap-session`.